kiri-smith/note-taker/README.md

 * Jerome Chenette - for imparting tips, tricks, and wisdom of coding with my cohort
 * My peers - for answering questions, pushing me to excel and supporting this journey
-* Armenuhi Avanesyan - for being the best tutor throughout this journey, helping to debug as needed